 The images below reflect what may be seen in the dashboard, depending on widgets enabled.
-Content may vary based on the features installed and enabled on your Dell Server and endpoints.

 Click an area below to view a description of the detail accessible by clicking the same area in the dashboard.

 An Advanced Threat Prevention event is not necessarily a threat.
 An event is generated when a recognized file or program is quarantined, safe listed, or waived.
 Threats are a category of events that are newly detected as potentially unsafe files or programs and require guided remediation.